-- Try a medicated over-the-counter anti-dandruff shampoo.
+- Try an over-the-counter anti-dandruff medicated shampoo.
 Several are available including Head and Shoulders, Selsun Blue, Neutrogena T gel, and Nizoral 1%.
-Remember that for any shampoo to work effectively it must have some contact time with the scalp.
+Remember that for any shampoo to work effectively it must have some contact time with the scalp and hair.
 Lather with your fingertips, and ideally leave in place for 3 to 5 more minutes before rinsing.

 - Never get in bed with a wet head!
 You should go to bed with dry hair to reduce your risk of hair breakage or fungal infection.

 - Reduce how frequently you are wearing a hat.
 Our sweat and body oils can build up underneath the hat and further irritate the skin worsening any situation where there is itchiness.
 The same sort of thing can go for a wig or any type of hairpiece worn daily.

 There are over-the-counter products that are specifically geared to treat the itching.
 Antihistamine medications by mouth can help at times.
 There are two main categories of these—the original first-generation sedating antihistamines (which usually only last 4 to 6 hours) and the newer non-sedating second-generation ones.
 The classic medication in the first-generation category is Benadryl (diphenhydramine).
 Zyrtec (cetirizine) is the most common newer antihistamine recommended for itching.